 Thanks to the confusing trail network, I somehow took the bypass around Black Balsam Knob and missed the summit entirely.
 It wasn’t until I reached the road that I realized I’d hiked down the approach trail that I’ve walked dozens of times.
 I couldn’t find the water source, but I received some trail magic in the form of a cold water bottle from a day-hiker.
 In retrospect, this good deed might have saved my hike.

-I finished the second section of the trail and stopped for lunch at the Silvermine Bald overlook high above the Blue Ridge Parkway.
+I finished the second section of the trail and stopped for lunch at the Silvermine Bald Overlook high above the Blue Ridge Parkway.
 This was one of the best and most secluded views I enjoyed on the entire trail.
-Ironically, this is close to the street, but the draw of nearby Black Balsam Knob keeps the tourists away.
+It’s only 20 feet away from the Art Loeb Trail, but it’s just past a hard left turn and most people miss it.
+Ironically, this overlook is not far from the street, but Black Balsam and Sam Knob act like black holes sucking in the day-hikers.
 I never saw anyone else in the 30 or so minutes that I lingered there.
-What a wonderful view that’s a 10-minute walk from the car.

-From Silver Mine Bald, the Art Loeb Trail trail descends very steeply to the Parkway at Shuck Ridge.
+From Silvermine Bald, the Art Loeb Trail trail descends very steeply to and across the Blue Ridge Parkway at Shuck Ridge.
 From there, it continues descending until you reach the second Deep Gap.
 This is where I planned to refill my water and relax for a while.
 Unfortunately, the spring was dry.
 After speaking with some northbound section-hikers, I realized that I would have to hike another 5 miles—including up and down Pilot Mountain (5095 feet) on a bum knee—to access the next water source.

 Around Gloucester Gap, the trail continues descending and then crosses several forest roads.
 My knee hurt so badly that I considered bailing out.
 I immediately hated myself for even considering quitting, so I swallowed half of the Ibuprofen in my first-aid kit and limped along.
 That helped me to drag myself over another mountain and finally to the shelter at Butter Gap.
 I had been out of water for several hours and immediately drank a liter and filtered another two for the night.